This software uses the projective transformation to register images of a flat scene obtained from different

 (d)

-Fig. 1. (a), (b) Two images of a quilt on a wall from slightly different views. (c) Registration using the default
+Fig. 1. (a), (b) Two images of a relatively flat art piece from slightly different views. (c) Registration using the

 (a)